The Best MIDI Controller Keyboards 2024 – From Under $200 to Over $1000

 Keybed: Key Size, Weight, Action, Velocity and Aftertouch

 Not all keyboards follow the standard piano size and action because it's not always applicable, especially when considering portability.
 This is the reason why there's a big difference between a Digital Piano vs Keyboard.
-And is the reason why compact controllers come with slim size keys, which requires some technique adjustment for those who are used to standard size keys.
+And is the reason why compact controllers like the Akai MPK Mini come with slim size and synth action keys, which require some technique adjustment for those who are used to standard size keys.
+Size also dictates how many keys a MIDI controller will have.

 Key weight and action refers to how hard you have to press the keys to trigger a sound.
 Synth action keys have the softest playing feel, while fully weighted (hammer action) ones need a bit more force, similar to an acoustic piano.
 Others offer something in between, which they call semi-weighted.
 Velocity sensitivity refers to how the keys respond to the dynamics of your playing or how forcefully you press the keys.
 While Aftertouch adds effects depending on the pressure you apply as you hold down a note.